The benefits of frozen baby food – plus homemade recipes to try

 Do note that frozen teethers may be too cold straight from the freezer, so before offering them to your infant, let them sit out for 2 to 3 minutes to warm up a bit first.

-It’s easy to make frozen baby food teether pops and bites using Little Bellies Organic Mango Puree Cubes for babies who have already started solids.
+It’s easy to make frozen baby food teether pops and bites babies who have already started solids.
 We recommend two methods:

 Mesh teethers: The slightly thawed frozen cubes can be added to a silicone mesh strainer and offered to your baby to mouth on.
 As the cubes melt further, they’ll make a soothing treat.